John Bennett (composer): Biography

 Gwilym Beechey suggested that in 1760 Bennett must have been suffering financial difficulty as, with permission of St Dionis, he applied for a second organist post at St John's Chapel, Bedford Row 'for the better support of himself and family', which he was unsuccessful in gaining.
 It was not uncommon in that period for organists to serve more than one church simultaneously.
 There are copious examples given in the list of subscribers to Bennett's Ten Voluntaries, and the churches were not always close to one another.
-Bennett appears to have made no further applications after this date.
+We know of no further applications after this date.

-Bennett outlived his wife Sarah who was buried on 15 April 1778.
-Both were buried at the church.